-- Incentive Plan.
-Gulfport Energy Corporation Stock Incentive Plan effective on the Emergence Date. - Indentures.
-Collectively, the 1145 Indenture and the 4(a)(2) Indenture governing the 2026 Senior Notes. - IRC.
-The Internal Revenue Code of 1986, as amended. - LIBOR.
-London Interbank Offered Rate. - LOE.
-Lease operating expenses. - MBbl.
-One thousand barrels of crude oil, condensate or natural gas liquids. - Mcf.
-One thousand cubic feet of natural gas. - Mcfe.
-One thousand cubic feet of natural gas equivalent. - MMBtu.
-One million British thermal units. - MMcf.
-One million cubic feet of natural gas. - MMcfe.
-One million cubic feet of natural gas equivalent. - Natural Gas Liquids (NGL).
+Incentive Plan.
+Gulfport Energy Corporation Stock Incentive Plan effective on the Emergence Date.

+Indentures.
+Collectively, the 1145 Indenture and the 4(a)(2) Indenture governing the 2026 Senior Notes.

+IRC.
+The Internal Revenue Code of 1986, as amended.

+LIBOR.
+London Interbank Offered Rate.

+LOE.
+Lease operating expenses.

+MBbl.
+One thousand barrels of crude oil, condensate or natural gas liquids.

+Mcf.
+One thousand cubic feet of natural gas.

+Mcfe.
+One thousand cubic feet of natural gas equivalent.

+MMBtu.
+One million British thermal units.

+MMcf.
+One million cubic feet of natural gas.

+MMcfe.
+One million cubic feet of natural gas equivalent.

+Natural Gas Liquids (NGL).
 Hydrocarbons in natural gas that are separated from the gas as liquids through the process of absorption, condensation, adsorption or other methods in gas processing or cycling plants.
-Natural gas liquids primarily include ethane, propane, butane, isobutene, pentane, hexane and natural gasoline. - NYMEX.
-New York Mercantile Exchange. - Plan.
-The Amended Joint Chapter 11 Plan of Reorganization of Gulfport Energy Corporation and Its Debtor Subsidiaries. - Prior Combined Quarter.
-Period from April 1, 2021 through June 30, 2021. - Prior Combined YTD Period.
-Period from January 1, 2021 through June 30, 2021. - Prior Predecessor Quarter.
-Period from April 1, 2021 through May 17, 2021. - Prior Predecessor YTD Period.
-Period from January 1, 2021 through May 17, 2021. - Prior Successor Period.
-Period from May 18, 2021 through June 30, 2021. - Repurchase Program.
-A stock repurchase program to acquire up to \$200 million of Gulfport's outstanding common stock.
-It is authorized to extend through December 31, 2022, and may be suspended from time to time, modified, extended or discontinued by the board of directors at any time. - SCOOP.
+Natural gas liquids primarily include ethane, propane, butane, isobutene, pentane, hexane and natural gasoline.

+NYMEX.
+New York Mercantile Exchange.

+Plan.
+The Amended Joint Chapter 11 Plan of Reorganization of Gulfport Energy Corporation and Its Debtor Subsidiaries.

+Prior Combined YTD Period.
+Period from January 1, 2021 through September 30, 2021.

+Prior Predecessor YTD Period.
+Period from January 1, 2021 through May 17, 2021.

+Prior Successor Period.
+Period from May 18, 2021 through September 30, 2021.

+Prior Successor Quarter.
+Period from July 1, 2021 through September 30, 2021

+Repurchase Program.
+A stock repurchase program to acquire up to \$300 million of Gulfport's outstanding common stock.
+It is authorized to extend through June 30, 2023, and may be suspended from time to time, modified, extended or discontinued by the board of directors at any time.

+SCOOP.
 Refers to the South Central Oklahoma Oil Province, a term used to describe a defined area that encompasses many of the top hydrocarbon producing counties in Oklahoma within the Anadarko basin.
 The SCOOP play mainly targets the Devonian to Mississippian aged Woodford, Sycamore and Springer formations.
-Our acreage is primarily in Garvin, Grady and Stephens Counties. - SEC.
-The United States Securities and Exchange Commission. - Section 382.
-Internal Revenue Code Section 382. - SOFR.
-Secured Overnight Financing Rate. - Utica.
+Our acreage is primarily in Garvin, Grady and Stephens Counties.

+SEC.
+The United States Securities and Exchange Commission.

+Section 382.
+Internal Revenue Code Section 382.

+SOFR.
+Secured Overnight Financing Rate.

+Utica.
 Refers to the Utica Play that includes the hydrocarbon bearing rock formations commonly referred to as the Utica formation located in the Appalachian Basin of the United States and Canada.
-Our acreage is located primarily in Belmont, Harrison, Jefferson and Monroe Counties in eastern Ohio. - Working Interest (WI).
+Our acreage is located primarily in Belmont, Harrison, Jefferson and Monroe Counties in eastern Ohio.

+Working Interest (WI).
 The operating interest which gives the owner the right to drill, produce and conduct operating activities on the property and a share of production.